mirhnius/Robotic-Finger-Gesture-Emulation/README.md

 </p>

 <p align="center">
-The Simulation of The Robotic Finger in The Bending Position
+<b>The Simulation of The Robotic Finger in The Bending Position</b>
 </p>